rehive/docs-portal/content/extensions/get-started/recommendations.md

 - webhooks : The platform will timeout after 5 seconds.

 When processing webhooks it is almost always better practice to receive the webhook from the platform, log it to a queue (or database) and then issue a task to handle that webhook in a separate process.
 This way connection errors and timeouts cannot cause as many issues and you will also have a log of the webhooks which will help with troubleshooting.

-#### Use platform idempotency

-If you are concerned about mistakenly replaying an action on the platform due to a bug or a race condition, then use [platform level idempotency](http://localhost:1313/platform/usage/idempotency/) on POST, PATCH and PUT requests.

-#### Account for pagination

-If tring to get all the results from a platform listing ensure that you take into account that most listing pages are paginated.
-This means that you will need to iterate through each page of results if you are trying to fetch **everything**.

-#### Account for throttling

-Platform endpoints are throttled if too many requests are executed at the same time.
-You should build in a manner that is resilient to throttling.
-The [platform documentation](http://localhost:1313/platform/usage/throttling/) has a section on throttling.

-#### Monitor the changelog and deprecation timeline.

-The changelog and to a lesser extent the deprecation timeline are updated regularly.
-It is a good idea to stay ahead of the curve and immediately make use of new feature or prepare for features that are getting removed soon.